RBMHTechnology/eventuate/README.md

     endpoint.id = "C"
     endpoint.connections = ["127.0.0.1:2552", "127.0.0.1:2553", "127.0.0.1:2555"]

-Later versions will support the automated setup of replication connections when a site joins or leaves a replication network.
+Later versions will support the automated setup of replication connections when a location joins or leaves a replication network.

 Event log
 ---------

-The replicated event log implementation of the prototype is backed by a LevelDB instance on each site.
-A site-local event log exposes a replication endpoint that is used by the inter-site replication protocol for replicating events.
-A site-local event log and its replication endpoint can be instantiated as follows:
+The replicated event log implementation of the prototype is backed by a LevelDB instance at each location i.e. each location has its own local event log.
+A local event log exposes a replication endpoint that is used by the inter-location replication protocol for replicating events.
+A local event log and its replication endpoint can be instantiated as follows:

 ```scala
 import akka.actor._